curegit/reversi-ai-dll/README.md

 `self` and `opponent` are Bit Board.
 The returned value is a bit number expressing disk position.
 The bit number is 0 to 63.
-Search time will be a few seconds.
+Search time will be less than a few seconds usually.

+#### `int choose_move(unsigned long long self, unsigned long long opponent)`

+The multithreaded version of `choose_move`.

+Thanks to speeding up by parallel calculation, this function tries to search deeper than the non-multithreaded version.
+Moreover, it switches to full search earlier.
+Use this multithreaded version instead to make AI stronger.

 #### `int position_to_index(int i, int j)`